Curry scores 50 points, but Suns beat Warriors 130-119 - WHIZ News

+PHOENIX (AP) — Devin Booker stepped back for a 3-pointer in the closing minute of the third quarter as Golden State’s Stephen Curry gamely tried to stay with him, putting a hand in his face.
+Booker made the shot anyway as a frustrated Curry dropped his head.

+No matter how many points the Warriors superstar scored, the Suns came right back with an answer.

-PHOENIX (AP) — Cameron Payne scored a career-high 29 points, Devin Booker added 27 and the Phoenix Suns easily overcame Stephen Curry’s 50-point night to beat the Golden State Warriors 130-119 on Wednesday.
+Cameron Payne had a career-high 29 points, Booker added 27 and Phoenix easily overcame Curry’s 50-point night to beat struggling Golden State 130-119 on Wednesday.
+All five Suns starters scored in double figures.

+“It’s important to have a team,” Booker said about the balanced production.
+“That gives you longevity and will get us through a season.”

 The Suns controlled most of the game despite Curry’s scoring.
 The eight-time All-Star made 17 of 28 shots, going 7 of 11 from 3-point range.

 The problem for the Warriors was nobody else was helping.
 Klay Thompson finished with 19 points but shot just 6 of 17.
-The Warriors — defending NBA champs — fell to 6-9.
+The Warriors — defending NBA champs — fell to 6-9 for the season, including 0-8 on the road.

+Curry didn’t have much to say about his 50 points, instead focusing on the team’s struggles.

+“Losing becomes a habit if you don’t fix it,” Curry said.
+“We avoided that for a very long time.
+We are very aware of who we are and our potential.
+The losing does get old really quick.”

 Curry’s scoring prowess is expected, but it was countered by one of the best games of Payne’s career.
 Starting in place of the injured Chris Paul, the 6-foot-3 guard made 9 of 17 shots, including 6 of 10 from beyond the arc.